MTID contains world-leading research groups working at the cutting edge of medical technology

 MTID members:

-Dr. Ihor Sobianin (Group leader), Dr. Mark Fletcher (Wearable devices specialist), Prof. Carl Verschuur (Implantable devices specialist)
+Dr. Ihor Sobianin (Group leader), Dr. Mark Fletcher (Wearable devices specialist) & Prof. Carl Verschuur (Implantable devices specialist)

 Auditory Implants Research Group